TSRS-Megabyte/megabyte-website/src/content/resources/competitions-opportunities-olympiads-hackathons-open.md

 Unlike the other events on this list, this event run by the Ministry of Education requires you to register through school.
 Up to 10 teams of 1-4 individuals are typically allowed, along with an adult mentor.
 This extremely competitive event sees thousands of teams from all over the country submit solutions under one of the 10+ tracks each year, ranging from energy to health.
 Teams typically need to first submit a detailed proposal to judges.
 If shortlisted, they are required to build a prototype and present it to experts from the government and industry.

 The timeframe of this event varies, taking place from April-August in 2022 and October-December in 2023.
 You can check their website for up-to-date information [here](https://sih.gov.in/).

+### Technovation Girls Challenge
+**Typical timeframe**: January to April

+**Eligibility**: Girls aged 8-18

+Girls aged 8-18 work in teams (of 1 to 5) to find a problem in their community and build a mobile app or AI project to help solve it.
+The event typically lasts twelve weeks.

+Registration typically opens in October.
+You can learn more about the event [here](https://technovationchallenge.org/).

 ### NASA SpaceApps